 Need of data encryption

-In this world of Information and Technology, every individual or organization or nation want their data to be kept secured when they deal with data transmission.
+In this world of Information and Technology, every individual or organization or nation wants their data to be kept secured when they deal with data transmission.
 But due to various hacking activities by smart hackers, they cannot not keep their data secret.
 The hackers hack the data and misuse it in any way for their benefits like criminal and terrorist activities.
 They decode the data easily by hacking.
 To deal with this issue, three American scientists developed a new smart algorithm to do encryption and decryption of data which are required to be secret.
-They are namely Whitfeld Defi, Martin Hellmann and Ralph Mercell.
+They are namely Whitfeld Defi, Martin Hellmann, and Ralph Mercell.
 They revolutionized the digital data field and eventually, we are now getting secure data.

 What is data encryption?

 It is a process to code the ordinary data secretly with some pre-determined pattern of alteration of digits of data.
 That pre-determined pattern is called KEY.
-The data encryption is done in binary form i.e. in form of 0 or 1.
+The data encryption is done in binary form i.e. in the form of 0 or 1.
 But to keep the data secret, data encryption is done by KEY.
 If this KEY is available or known to the counterpart, the decryption of data can be easily done.
 Let us see the example of how the word, "HELLO" is encrypted by a KEY.
-All the letter of HELLO are first converted to their corresponding ASCII (American Standard Code for Information Interchange) or binary form.
+All the letters of HELLO are first converted to their corresponding ASCII (American Standard Code for Information Interchange) or binary form.
 Thus HELLO text is now converted into digital or binary form like "1001000 1000101 1001100 1001100 1001111".
-If this data or word is sent to other party, the hackers can also easily understand the meaning of this binary form.
-Instead of sending it in simple form, encryption is done by KEY.
-The KEY is nothing but an alteration of the digits in pre-determined pattern.
+If this data or word is sent to another party, the hackers can also easily understand the meaning of this binary form.
+Instead of sending it in a simple form, encryption is done by KEY.
+The KEY is nothing but an alteration of the digits in a pre-determined pattern.
 This pattern is KEY.
-Let us see a KEY which tells every third digit is replaced by its next digit.
-Now HELLO in binary form is totally changed to some irregular form and its meaning will be totally changed when converted to original text form and thus the data will not be understood by the hackers.
+Let us see a KEY that tells every third digit is replaced by its next digit.
+HELLO in binary form is totally changed to some irregular form and its meaning will be totally changed when converted to original text form and thus the data will not be understood by the hackers.
 But if he/she knows the KEY or he/she knows that every third digit is replaced by its next digit, he/she will do the reverse and decode the data or data decryption can be done easily.
-So, KEY changing process is done very smartly.
+So, the KEY changing process is done very smartly.
 Let us understand the following example.

 Also Read: Security threats to an e-business